rnakato/docker_database/README.md

 ## Changelog

+- 2024.02
+  - Installed `sudo`
+  - Updated Miniconda from Python 3.9 to Python 3.10

 - 2024.01
   - Updated SAMtools from 1.17 to 1.19.2
   - Updated SRAtoolkit from 3.0.2 to 3.0.10
+  - Change WORKDIR from /opt to /home/ubuntu

 - 2023.12
   - Update ChIPseqTools (ssp v1.3.1 and drompa+ v1.18.1)